Two police officers shot amid Louisville protests over Breonna Taylor ruling | Law-Order

 A Reuters journalist on the scene heard gunfire erupt from the crowd moments after police had fired chemical irritants and "flash-bang" rounds.
 Two officers were shot and wounded, interim Louisville Metropolitan Police chief Robert Schroeder told reporters.

 One suspect was arrested, and the two wounded officers were in stable condition - one undergoing surgery - with non-life-threatening injuries, Schroeder said.
 He gave no further details.
-Earlier in the day, about a dozen people were arrested in a skirmish between hundreds of demonstrators and a group of law enforcement officers in the Highlands neighborhood just outside downtown Louisville.
+Earlier in the day about a dozen people were arrested in a skirmish between hundreds of demonstrators and a group of law enforcement officers in the Highlands neighborhood just outside downtown Louisville.
 Some windows of nearby businesses were also broken.
 The crowds largely dissipated after Wednesday night's shooting.
+Police said at least 46 arrests were made in all.

 Sympathy protests of varying sizes also were held in several other cities on Wednesday, including New York, Washington, Atlanta, and Chicago.
 'GUT-WRENCHING' CASE

-Announcing the grand jury's conclusions hours earlier, Kentucky Attorney General Daniel Cameron said the panel had declined to bring any charges whatsoever against two of the three white policemen who fired into Taylor's apartment on March 13.
+In announcing the grand jury's conclusions, Kentucky Attorney General Daniel Cameron said the panel had declined to bring any charges whatsoever against two of the three white policemen who fired into Taylor's apartment on March 13.
 The two officers, Sergeant Jonathan Mattingly and Detective Myles Cosgrove, were found to have been justified under Kentucky law in returning fire after Taylor's boyfriend, Kenneth Walker, shot at them, wounding Mattingly in the thigh, Cameron said.

-Walker has contended he opened fire in self-defense, believing intruders were breaking into Taylor's home and that they did not hear police announce their arrival.
-The third officer, former Detective Brett Hankison, was indicted on three counts of wanton endangerment in the first degree, an offense that ranks at the lowest level of felony crimes in Kentucky and carries a maximum sentence of up to five years in prison.
+Walker has contended he believed intruders were breaking into Taylor's home and that the couple did not hear police announce their arrival, contrary to the account of the officers and a neighbor.
+The third officer, former Detective Brett Hankison, was indicted on three counts of wanton endangerment in the first degree, an offense that ranks at the lowest level of felony crimes in Kentucky and carries a prison sentence of up to five years.

-Cameron said those three counts stem from the fact that some of the rounds Hankison fired - 10 in all - traveled through Taylor's apartment into an adjacent unit where a man, a pregnant woman, and a child were at home.
-Cameron, however, said there was "no conclusive" evidence that any of Hankison's bullets struck Taylor.

 Six bullets struck Taylor, he said, and ballistics investigators found only one shot, fired by Cosgrove, was fatal, Cameron said.
 "There is no doubt that this is a gut-wrenching, emotional case," Cameron, a Black Republican, said at a news conference.